 Duality of origin (Bergson 1932) is Modern dualism, as opposed to Post-Modern monism.
-Dualism is defined as "the division of something conceptually into two opposed or contrasted aspects, or the state of being so divided: a dualism between man and nature."1 The age of Modernism began AD 0, when heaven was separated from earth, in Judeo-Christianity.
+It is defined as "the division of something conceptually into two opposed or contrasted aspects, or the state of being so divided: a dualism between man and nature."1 The age of Modernism began 0 AD, when heaven was separated from earth, in Judeo-Christianity.
 Later, from the early 17th century on, it entered philosophical works, separating the phenoumenon or subject from the noumenon or object.
-Starting at the beginning of the 19th century, around the time of the French Revolution, Modernism was eclipsed by Post-Modernism and the noumenon was trampled upon, only to keep the phenoumenon, which still lasts to this day as phenomenology.
-I believe that facts or noumena are the truth and they get crushed between ideas or phenomena, if the ideas are not independent or the facts do not confirm them, which is to be illustrated by paradigm-exemplary case studies.
+Starting at the beginning of the 19th century, around the time of the French Revolution, Modernism was eclipsed by Post-Modernism and the noumenon was forgotten about, only to keep the phe-noumenon, which still lasts to this day as phenomenology.
+Facts or noumena are truth, not ideas or phenoumena, when these ideas are not independent, or when facts do not confirm them.
+Ideas categorically demanding their own realization using power and politics, railroad the facts.

-The sensible environment/other/reality reflects itself in the sensing organism/self/belief as what-is-sensed or facts.
-By sensing what-is-sensed, the source and its reflection, in recollection, express themselves inwardly, from the periphery- to the depth of being, in space.
-Facts move in from "there" to "here" and move out from "here" to "there", as content shapes form by temporalizing space, currently positioned between environment and organism, other and self, or reality and belief.
+The sensed environment/other/reality reflects itself in the sensing organism/self/belief as fact or what-is-sensed.
+By sensing what-is-sensed, the source and its reflection, in recollection, express themselves inwardly.
+From the periphery- to the depth of being, in behavior, facts move in from "there" to "here" and move out from "here" to "there", as content shapes form by temporalizing space, currently positioned between environment and organism, other and self, or reality and belief.

-The knowing organism/self/belief reflects itself in the known environment/other/reality as what-is-known or ideas.
-By knowing what-is-known, the source and its reflection, in construction, express themselves outwardly, from the depth- to the periphery of being, in time.
-Ideas move in from "then" to "now" and move out from "now" to "then", as form shapes content by spatializing time, currently positioned between environment and organism, other and self, or reality and belief.
+The knowing organism/self/belief reflects itself in the known environment/other/reality as idea or what-is-known.
+By knowing what-is-known, the source and its reflection, in construction, express themselves outwardly.
+From the depth- to the periphery of being, in cognition, ideas move in from "then" to "now", and out from "now" to "then", as form shapes content by spatializing time, currently positioned between environment and organism, other and self, or reality and belief.

-When the sources of recollection and construction are not independent, there is no need for their reflections either.
-Under that circumstance, coordinated reflection would be no more than correspondence between sources, through behavior, and interaction would only be one's influence upon the other.
-Even dualism would not be needed, as one source ends up like the other, in Post-Modern dialectic monism.
-Independence between sources means they cannot be reduced to one another.
+When the sources of recollection and construction are not independent, there can be no need for their self-reflections.
+Coordinated reflection would then be no more than correspondence between sources, through behavior, and interaction would only be one's powerful reinforcement of the other.
+Dualism would not be needed, as one source ends up like the other, in Post-Modern dialectic monism.
+True independence would mean that one source cannot be reduced to the other.

-Space and time, or, more precisely, "here" and "now", are separately recollected and constructed, and are being reunited into one "here and now" again.
-If possible, each source fuses with the other's reflection.
-Facts, what-is-sensed or the source of recollection, must fuse with ideas, what-is-known or the reflection of construction, in the environment/other/reality, while knowing or the source of construction, must fuse with sensing or the reflection of recollection, in the organism/self/belief.
+Space and time, or (more precisely) "here" and "now", are separately recollected and constructed, and are being reunited into one "here and now" again.
+If possible, a source's reflection uniteswith the other source.
+Facts, what-is-sensed or the source of recollection, unite with ideas, what-is-known or the reflection of construction, in the environment/other/reality.
+Ideas, knowing or the source of construction, unite with sensing or the reflection of recollection, in the organism/self/belief.

-The precise "here" or "now" between the two sources and their self-reflections, is where or when content (what-is-sensed or what-is-known) is picked up by form (sensing or knowing), for processing.
-Therefore facts or what-is-sensed, are processed by temporalizing space "here", as ideas or what-is-known are processed by spatializing time "now".
-Temporalized space or what-is-sensed is still space, as spatialized time or what-is-known is still time, therefore the contents remain independent.
+The precise "here" or "now" between the two sources and their self-reflections, is where or when content (what-is-sensed or what-is-known) is picked up by form (sensing or knowing).
+Facts or what-is-sensed, are processed by temporalizing space "here" in behavior, and ideas or what-is-known are processed by spatializing time "now" in cognition.
+Since facts remain spatial in temporalized space and ideas remain temporal in spatialized time, facts and ideas stay dualistically independent.

-In recollection, space temporalizes from "here" at the peripheries of what-is-sensed (source) and sensing (reflection), to their depths, while in construction, time spatializes from the depths of knowing (source) and what-is-known (reflection), to "now" at their peripheries.
-Temporalized space fuses with real time at the depths of being, while spatialized time fuses with real space at the peripheries of being, if and when fusion conditions are right, between one source and the other's reflection.
+In recollection, space temporalizes from "here", at the peripheries of the source (what-is-sensed) and its reflection (sensing), to their depths.
+In construction, time spatializes from the depths of the source (knowing) and its reflection (what-is-known), to "now" at their peripheries.
+Temporalized space fuses with actual time at the depths, and spatialized time fuses with actual space at the peripheries, if and when fusion conditions are right, between one source and the other's reflection.

 The environment/other/reality is not sensed and known in itself by the organism/self/belief (Kant's "Ding an sich").
 Thus, from the periphery to the depths, temporalization of space or sensing what-is-sensed in recollection and spatialization of time or knowing what-is-known in construction is a matter of trust, expectation, presumption, prediction, belief and intent.
 Actually, this is true for both sources.
 What can only be sensed, is not known, like what can only be known, is not sensed.

-Materially recollected facts and immaterially constructed ideas, differentiate multiple facets and aspects, each of which is shaped "here and now", which belong to the same content (fact or idea) in spite of their differentiation.
-Content shapes form differentiatedly in recollection, as form shapes content differentiatedly in construction, across all facets and aspects.
+Materially recollected facts and immaterially constructed ideas, differentiate multiple facets and aspects, each of which is shaped "here and now", belonging to the same content (fact or idea) in spite of their differentiation.
+Content shapes form differentiatedly in recollection, while form shapes content differentiatedly in construction, across all facets and aspects.
 Form and content of facts and true ideas must stay united, to prevent sociosis (Van den Berg 1956) and dissociation disorder.

-"Here" and "now" expand between the sources and their reflections: "now, from here to there", in all directions, and "here, from now to then", in the past and future.
-"Here and now", spatialized time from the environment/other/reality interacts with temporalized space from the organism/self/belief, in "duality of origin".
-Content shapes form in recollection and form shapes content in construction, as functional structures or cultural history (Bergson 1922, Dooyeweerd 1935, Sanders 1976).
+The "here" and "now" expand between the sources and their reflections: "now, from here to there" and "here, from now to then".
+"Here and now", in duality of origin and around π, temporalizing space from the environment/other/reality interacts with spatializing time from the organism/self/belief.
+Content shapes form in recollection while form shapes content in construction, contributing to one functional structure or cultural history (Bergson 1922, Dooyeweerd 1935, Sanders 1976).

-Recollecting what-is-sensed happens "after the fact" by temporalizing space, while constructing what-is-known happens "before the fact" by spatializing time, as an idea.
-From the periphery to the depth-, and from the depth to the periphery of being, our form recollects and constructs content, we believe will fit our world intuitively yet precisely, until we realize our dream or we realize our mistake.
-This is how form is shaped to process content, at different levels of functional structure.
+Recollecting what-is-sensed happens after-the-fact by temporalizing space, as constructing what-is-known happens before-the-fact (as an idea) by spatializing time.
+From the periphery to the depth and from the depth to the periphery of being, form recollects- and constructs content, that we believe will fit our world intuitively yet precisely, until we realize our dream or we realize our mistake.
+Thus content shapes form, while form shapes content, at every level of cultural history.